-So, for instance, I wear my lucky tie to an interview and I land the job that I want.
-The fact that I wore my lucky tie in my view was a factor (perhaps even a major one) behind me getting this job.
-Had that tie gotten ruined at the cleaners the previous day, and I had to wear another tie and didn't get the job, that spot of "bad luck," might have contributed, or even been decisive, at least in my view, of why I didn't get the job.
+I wear my lucky tie to an interview and I land the job that I want.
+The lucky tie, in my view, was a factor (perhaps even a major one) behind my getting this job.
+Had that tie been ruined at the cleaners the previous day, and I had to wear another tie and didn’t get the job, that spot of “bad luck,” might have contributed, or even been decisive, at least in my view, of why I didn’t get the job.

 So lucky ties and the like are not good for us.
 But what about praying a novena or practicing some devotion for a specific intention?
 These are good things to do, if we keep in mind that we approach God in a spirit of trust that He will intervene in the best way for us.
 Some prayer books or people will make claims that this prayer or this medal will work in the way we want every time we use it.
 But remember, God is not one we can command with certain words or gestures.
 As Jesus says, “Ask and you will receive” (Luke 11:9).

 Finally, Catholics are certainly to avoid superstitions such as viewing horoscopes, visiting a medium or a psychic or attempting to contact the dead.
 Such practices are specifically mentioned in Deuteronomy: “Let there not be found among you anyone who … practices divination, or is a soothsayer, augur, or sorcerer, or who casts spells, consults ghosts and spirits, or seeks oracles from the dead.
 Anyone who does such things is an abomination to the Lord” (Deuteronomy 18:10-12).

 This column appeared in a previous edition of the Review.